International business transfers: Timing your transfer

 What factors influence exchange rates?

 Take a look back at the history of the value of the Australian dollar relative to other currencies and it’s easy to see that exchange rates fluctuate all the time.
 Changes don’t occur just from month to month or week to week.
 Rates can experience significant upwards and downwards movements on any given day.

-The list of factors that can influence the exchange rate between any two currencies is an extensive one.
-We’ve included some of the main factors that can drive rates up or down in the list below, but it’s worth remembering that exchange rates reflect the value of two separate currencies, so events and developments in both of those countries can have an impact on the value of their respective national currencies.
+The list of factors that can influence the exchange rate between any 2 currencies is extensive.
+We’ve included some of the main factors that can drive rates up or down in the list below, but it’s worth remembering that exchange rates reflect the value of 2 separate currencies, so events and developments in both of those countries can have an impact on the value of their respective national currencies.

 Factors that impact exchange rates include the following

 - Interest rates.
 When a country’s interest rate rises, so does the value of its currency.
 This is due to the fact that higher rates allow lenders to attract more capital from foreign investors, thereby boosting the value of the local currency.

 - Imports and exports.
 Another factor to look at is a country’s balance of trade.
 If a country is spending more importing goods than it is making from exports, the value of its currency will be lower.
 But if exports outweigh imports, the value will tend to rise.
 As an example, the strength of Australia’s economy is closely linked to the performance of the resources sector, so an overseas demand for Australian resources can force the value of the Australian dollar up.

 - Inflation.
 A country with a low rate of inflation will usually see the value of its currency increase, while a country with high inflation can typically expect the value of its currency to fall.